 Simple fatty liver

-This occurs when there is fat in the liver, but little or no damage to liver cells.
+This occurs when there is fat in the liver, but

 Simple fatty liver does not typically develop into a more severe medical condition.